JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 All the flows in the project are also listed by their fully qualified names.
 Fully qualified names are useful when invoking flows.

+Project details screen also shows the JSON configuration by navigating to and pressing the `View Configuration` button.

 ### Agama Project Configuration Screen

-Using appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the Agama project configuration screen as shown in the image below.
+Use the appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the Agama project configuration screen which is shown in the image below.

 * The screen allows export and import of the configuration.
 * The sample configuration can serve as a template.
 Export it into a file, then